MosesEbenezer/RegistrationMicroService-Nodejs/README.md

 PS:
 This is an initial attempt to get the above done.
 Please feel free to suggest corrections and improvements where necessary.
+Also don't forget to run: "npm install" so as to install all the dev dependencies.